ConsistentEE: A Consistent and Hardness-Guided Early Exiting Method for Accelerating Language Models Inference

 Recently, pre-trained language models (PLMs) \cite{devlin2019bert, liu2019roberta, yang2019xlnet, brown2020language} and large language models (LLMs) \cite{ouyang2022training} have become fundamental building blocks in the field of natural language processing (NLP).
 As the scales of these models continue to grow, their performance improves but their inference speed slows down.
 This hinders their application in resource-limited scenarios.
 To address this problem, many efforts have been made to achieve efficient inference.
 There are two lines of work: static and dynamic approaches \cite{zhou2020pabee}.
 Static approaches design lightweight architectures or compress the models while dynamic approaches aim to make adaptive inference for each instance.
 Static approaches include weights pruning \cite{michel2019sixteen,voita2019analyzing,fan2020reducing}, quantization \cite{kim2021ibert,yao2022zeroquant,xiao2023smoothquant}, and knowledge distillation \cite{sanh2019distilBERT,sun2019patient,jiao2020tinybert}.
 Dynamic approaches \cite{xu2023survey_dynamic} include token skipping \cite{goyal2020power,kim2021length,ye2021trbert,kim2022learned,guan2022transkimmer,sun2022simple}, and early exiting \cite{zhou2020pabee,xin2021berxit,zhang2022pcee}.

-As one of the most popular methods, early exiting adds an internal classifier to each intermediate layer, allowing instances to stop model inference in an early layer instead of going though the entire model, thus accelerating the inference time.
-Early Exiting can be useful especially in the era of LLMs.
+As one of the most popular methods, early exiting adds an internal classifier to each intermediate layer, allowing instances to stop model inference in an early layer instead of going through the entire model, thus accelerating the inference time.
+Early Exiting can be useful, especially in the era of LLMs.
 Although the scale of LLMs continues to increase to deal with challenging tasks like reasoning, planning, etc., in the real-world scenario, they may not always encounter such challenging tasks \cite{schuster2022confident}.